 Constantin Jubleanu laying dead after the shooting episode.
 Constantin had retreated with his parents and brother, the entire family being on the black list of the authorities.
 After a confrontation with the police forces, his parents were killed.
 Jubleanu senior was asked to dig his wife’s grave before being executed himself (according to official records from Securitate archives).

 Maria Plop and 2 year-old daughter after 1958 capture.
 Maria is visibly weakened by the difficult isolated 9 years in the mountains.
 The little girl was sent to an orphanage, Toma was executed in 1959 toghether with 20 other family members and friends, and Maria died in prison due to the unbearable conditions.

-Ioana V Arnautoiu – the little girl born in the mountain cave – pictured here as a young student.
+Raluca Voicu Arnautoiu – the little girl born in the mountain cave, pictured here as a young student.
 Her identity was changed and she was adopted.
 Her cousins, left orphans after the executions, remained in the orphanage.

-Ioana-Raluca Voicu Arnautoiu, daughter of partisans Maria and Toma, became a musician (violinist).
+The daughter of partisans Maria and Toma became a musician (violinist).
 She learned about her biological family after 1989 when communism collapsed.

 One of the notes written by Toma Arnautoiu said:

 “I am the metal from a world turned to dust.

 I am the eternal echo of a world long gone.”